Programmes in Leicester, UK

 Ard becomes 'Ardmanach' which is found in Argyle, Inverness, Ross and also the Isle of Mull, its name meaning the middle ( meath ) height ( ard ) and a name which possesses the Sanskrit 'Madhya' whose meaning is 'middle'.

-Ard becomes 'Ardentinny' which is found in the county of Argyle and its name means the height ( ard ) of fire ( teine ) a name describing the fires which were once lit by the Druids in honour of 'Bel' the god of fire and the god of the Sun.
-Its a name which also possesses the Sanskrit 'Tapas' meaning 'heat' which becomes the Indo/euro 'Tep' meaning 'hot' the Irish 'Tene' meaning 'hot' and this Celtic 'Teine' meaning 'fire'.
+'Ard' becomes 'Ardentinny' as seen in the county of Argyle and its name means the height ( ard ) of fire ( teine ) a name describing the fires once lit by the Druids in honour of 'Bel' the god of fire and the god of the Sun.

-Ard becomes 'Aberarder' which is found in the Scottish Highlands and its name means the confluence ( aber ) of the high ( ard ) waters, a name which also possesses the Sanskrit 'Ap' meaning 'water' and the Sanskrit 'Bhara' meaning to 'bear' to 'bring' to 'carry' and this forms the Celtic compound 'Aber' meaning that which pours into ( ber ) the waters ( abh ).
+'Ard' becomes 'Aberarder' seen in the Highlands where its name means the confluence ( aber ) of high ( ard ) waters, a name which also possesses the Sanskrit 'Ap' and 'Bhara' meaning to pour into ( ber ) the waters ( abh ).

 Share/Save/Bookmark